glennkj/CIVILite/README.md

 only displaying when a civ declares, loses, or wins a war.
 Finally, depending on the civ's visibility, they can declare war on another civ even if they can't see them.

-Known Errors:

-The only known error occurs when the user enters ctrl + c into the compiler.

-Implementation Details:

-1. Turn on your computer
-2. Open the python shell
-3. Click "File", then "Open" near the top of the shell window, and select CiviLite.py
-4. Click the open button next to the file name
-5. Click F5 on the keyboard to start the program
-6. Enter "S" to start the program

-Additional Files:

-Other than CiviLite.py and README.md (this file), no extra files are needed

 Additional Considerations: